Anterior and posterior images are shown

 Full history/Diagnosis is available below

-References and General Discussion of Bone Scintigraphy (Anatomic field:Skeletal System, Category:Metabolic, endocrine, toxic)
+References and General Discussion of Bone Scintigraphy (Anatomic field:Vascular and Lymphatic Systems, Category:Metabolic, endocrine, toxic)

 Search for similar cases.

 Add comments about this case